TABLE OF CONTENTS

 Accept invite to a space

 1. An invited user will receive an e-mail with information about the invite including the personal message.
-The invited user must log onto Barium Live with the user account associated with the e-mail address used and accept the invite found on the My startpage.
+The invited user must log onto Process Automation with the user account associated with the e-mail address used and accept the invite found on the My startpage.

-If there is no registered account on Barium Live with the e-mail address that was used in the invitation the e-mail will still be sent out.
-The receiver must then register a new account on Barium Live.
+If there is no registered account on Process Automation with the e-mail address that was used in the invitation the e-mail will still be sent out.
+The receiver must then register a new account in Process Automation.
 The invitation will show up on the My startpage.

 2. Click on the button Accept to accept the invite.